Collège Henri-IV

-The Collège Henri-IV was a Jesuit educational institution located in La Flèche, in the department of Sarthe, France.
+The Collège Henri-IV (also known as the Collège royal Henri le Grand or the Jesuit College of La Flèche) was a Jesuit educational institution located in La Flèche, in the department of Sarthe, France.
 Founded in 1603 by Henri IV, shortly after the king had recalled the Society of Jesus to France, the college prospered, quickly reaching over 1,000 students who followed the curriculum defined in the Ratio Studiorum.
 Some of them went on to become famous, such as the philosophers René Descartes and David Hume.
 The college was the first boarding school opened by the Jesuits.

 After the expulsion of the Jesuits from France in 1762, the college buildings were used by a succession of institutions.
 In 1808, Napoleon I finally decided to establish the Prytanée National Militaire, which has since become one of France's six defense lycées.

 History

 Françoise d'Alençon's "Château-Neuf"

 Henri IV, founder of the Collège Henri-IV.

 The Angevin seigneury of La Flèche has belonged to the House of Alençon since the 15th century.
 Widowed in 1537, Françoise d'Alençon decided to retire to her seigneury of La Flèche, which she had received in dower from her husband Charles de Bourbon.
 Unable to live in the town's old feudal château, now the Château des Carmes, deemed too dilapidated and lacking in comfort, she decided to build a new residence, the "Château-Neuf".
 Located outside the city walls, on the site of today's Prytanée Militaire, the château was built to plans by architect Jean Delespine between 1539 and 1541.

 On the death of the Duchess of Alençon, her son Antoine de Bourbon inherited her possessions.
 Antoine de Bourbon and his wife Jeanne d'Albret, heir to the kingdom of Navarre, stayed at their Château-Neuf in La Flèche on several occasions, in the company of their son, the future King Henri IV.